-If the Director of Equity & Compliance, or designee, in conjunction with other University administrators, local first responders, public health officials and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the UAS community, the Director of Equity & Compliance (or designee), the appropriate Campus Director (or designee), the Chancellor (or designee) and/or Public Information Officer (PIO) will collaborate to determine the content of the message and will use some or all of the systems described below to communicate the threat to the UAS Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+If the Director of Equity & Compliance, or designee, in conjunction with other University administrators, local first responders, public health officials and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the UAS community, the Director of Equity & Compliance (or designee), the appropriate Campus Director (or designee), and/or the Chancellor (or designee) will collaborate to determine the content of the message and will use some or all of the systems described below to communicate the threat to the UAS Community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

-While any member of the IMT is trained to use systems to deliver emergency notifications, external and campus-wide communications are primarily handled by the Chancellor or Public Information Officer (PIO).
+While any member of the IMT is trained to use systems to deliver emergency notifications, external and campus-wide communications are primarily handled by the Chancellor, the Chancellor's Office staff, or designee.
 UAS does not have campus security or police services, but does partner with the local police departments in each community.